Daniel2019Creator1/Edit-This-Cookie/README.md

 * Export cookies in JSON, Netscape cookie file (perfect for wget and curl), Perl::LPW
 * Import cookies in JSON
 * Limit the maximum expiration date of any cookie
+* Added Github.Workflows and added and also fixed some stuff

 Contributing